 The R3 and R2 zones allow a similar scale of development and both are intended for development that is compatible in scale with single-family housing.
-The allowed building height for the new zone will be 35 feet, which is the same as the R3 zone and a slight reduction from the 40-foot height allowed in the R2 zone (see Table 120-3 on page 39).
+The allowed building height for the new zone will be 35 feet, which is the same as the R3 zone and a slight reduction from the 40-foot height allowed in the R2 zone (see Table 120-3 on page 53).
 35 feet is sufficient for the 2- to 3-story scale intended for the new zone and will allow for a wide range of middle-housing types (such as duplexes, fourplexes, and courtyard apartments) that historically were located among single-family houses.
 35 feet of height is also consistent with heights in the R2.5 single-dwelling zone and the CM1 mixed-use zone, which are also intended for a scale that is compatible with single-dwelling residential neighborhoods.

 - Other development standards such as building coverage, setbacks, outdoor area and landscaping, vary little between the two zones (see box). - The R3 zone applies in a relatively small amount of area (517 acres out of the 5,160 acres of multi-dwelling zoning), primarily in East Portland and East Hayden Island (the R3 zone is a remnant of Multnomah County zoning). - The R3 zone has produced only a small amount of new residential units over the past 10 years, with 180 units built in that zone, compared to the total amount of 8,730 units built in the multi-dwelling zones during that period. - As part of the shift to a scale/FAR-based approach, staff considered an FAR of .75 to 1 for the R3 zone.
-Code modeling (see Appendix B) showed little difference in development scale with the 1 to 1 FAR ratio proposed for the R2 zone (the .75 to 1 ratio is also nearly the same as the .7 to 1 ratio proposed for the R2.5 single-dwelling zone by the Residential Infill Project). - Recent development in the R3 zone has been similar to what has been built in the R2 zone, with the majority of development in both zones consisting of clusters of detached houses, townhouses, duplexes, and small apartment buildings (see the Better Housing by Design Assessment Report).
+Code modeling (see Appendix C) showed little difference in development scale with the 1 to 1 FAR ratio proposed for the R2 zone (the .75 to 1 ratio is also nearly the same as the .7 to 1 ratio proposed for the R2.5 single-dwelling zone by the Residential Infill Project).